 How do Nectar points work?

-It is now one year since Avios and Nectar unveiled their partnership.
+It is now over two years since Avios and Nectar unveiled their partnership.
 It is fair to say that it came as a big surprise, because we had assumed that any potential tie-up would be scuppered by a weak conversion rate.

-In reality, we got an innovative two-way transfer system where you can move Avios and Nectar points back and forth without losing any value.
+In reality, we got an innovative two-way transfer system where you can move Avios and Nectar points back and forth, albeit that you lose some value if you reverse your transaction.
 This means that:

-- Avios is now the most valuable Nectar redemption, assuming you value an Avios at around 1p
+- Avios is now the most valuable Nectar redemption, assuming you value an Avios at 1p (400 Nectar points = 250 Avios)

-- Avios now have a floor value of 0.8p – you should never redeem for anything which is poorer value than this – because 1 Avios gets you 0.8p of Nectar points to spend at Sainsbury’s, Argo, eBay etc
+- Avios now have a floor value of 0.66p – you should never redeem for anything which is poorer value than this – because 1 Avios gets you 0.66p of Nectar points to spend at Sainsbury’s, Argos, eBay etc (300 Avios = 400 Nectar points worth £2)

 Even if you do have a Nectar card, it is worth reading these articles as there may be a few quirks you did not know about.

 I have kept this as factual as I can, so there is little discussion of whether a particular option is good or bad.
-At the end of the day, if you are shopping in Sainsbury’s, Argos, eBay or with other Nectar partners then you will be collecting the points regardless.
+At the end of the day, of course, if you are shopping in Sainsbury’s, Argos, eBay, Esso or with other Nectar partners then you will be collecting the points regardless.

 The Avios transfer option into Nectar also offers an exit route for people who have collected a very small number of Avios from a flight and have no other easy way to use them.

 There are two articles on how to earn Nectar points.
-This one looks at non-financial routes whilst Part 2, also published today, looks at earning Nectar points from credit cards, insurance and loans.
+This one looks at non-financial routes whilst Part 2, probably published tomorrow, looks at earning Nectar points from credit cards, insurance and loans.
 We’ll follow up with a third article on how to spend Nectar points, in case you were looking to cash out of Avios.

 What is a Nectar point worth?